AJBBB/vB-mTurk-Scraper/README.md

 # vB-mTurk-Scraper v1.5
 Scrapes vBulletin forums for links to mTurk HITs

+v1.5 introduced an improved Windows version and there will no longer be duplicates in the logs.

 Written in: <strong>Python 2.*</strong> (Not 3 Compatible OR Tested)
 <br>
 <strong>Requires:</strong> <a href="http://www.crummy.com/software/BeautifulSoup/">BeautifulSoup</a> and <a href="http://docs.python-requests.org/en/latest/">requests</a>